-This algorithm is widely used for reducing common fractions to their lowest terms and in advanced mathematics applications such as finding integer solutions in linear equations.
+This algorithm is widely used for reducing common fractions to their lowest terms and in advanced mathematics applications such as finding integer solutions to linear equations.

 To perform it, you find all the numbers greater than 2, then cross out the ones divisible by 2.
-Then you do the same for non-crossed out numbers greater than 3, so on so forth ad infinitum until all divisible numbers are crossed out.
+Then you do the same for non-crossed out numbers greater than 3, so on so forth ad infinitum until all composite (non-prime) numbers are crossed out.

-You might be familiar with the term Boolean in mathematics, logic and computer coding.
-If so, this is its origin.
+You might be familiar with the term Boolean from mathematics, logic, and computer coding.

-Boolean algebra is a branch of algebra in which the variable can only ever be true or false - so-called truth values (usually binary 1 or 0).
-It was first invented by George Boole in his 1845 work "The Laws of Thought".
+Boolean algebra is a branch of algebra in which a variable can only ever be true or false - so-called truth values (usually binary 1 or 0).
+It was first invented by George Boole in his 1845 work An Investigation of the Laws of Thought.

 Its impact/implications on the world: This algorithm is widely recognized as the first computer program.

-Ada Lovelace spent the best part of a year translating one of Charles Babbage's lectures (that had been transcribed into French by an Italian Engineer - yes we know) into English.
+Ada Lovelace spent the best part of a year translating one of Charles Babbage's lectures (that had been transcribed into French by an Italian engineer) into English.
 During this process, she dutifully added additional explanatory notes of her own.

-Her notes were labeled A - G with the latter describing an algorithm for an Analytical Engine to compute Bernoulli numbers.
-This 'note G' is now widely accepted as being the first recorded example of a computer code - making her the first ever computer programmer.
+Her notes were labeled A - G, with the latter describing an algorithm for an “analytical engine” to compute Bernoulli numbers.
+Note G is now widely accepted as being the first recorded example of computer code - making her the first-ever computer programmer.